 As snow starts to accumulate or when icy conditions become evident, WPI Campus Police notifies the Grounds Department, which is on call 24/7.
 Appropriate staff and equipment are brought in to address our campus needs.

 Snow is removed from all campus sidewalks, stairs, streets, and parking areas.
 We clear snow from sidewalks in the general vicinity of WPI, to the extent of the furthest WPI property on any given street.
 Snow is removed continuously during snowstorms.
 Although we attempt to remove all snow on walks and streets within 24 hours, our ability to completely remove accumulated snow is dependent on weather conditions.

-Salt and sand are used to reduce risks of injury due to slippery surfaces on walks, parking areas, and streets.
+Salt and ice melt are used to reduce risks of injury due to slippery surfaces on walks, parking areas, and streets.
 It is important, however, for the WPI community to exercise extreme caution when surfaces are slippery, as our ability to maintain treated surfaces is dependent on weather conditions.
 In your travels, avoid walking on ramps or icy steps.
 Wear appropriate footwear, and move at a slower pace.

 Please report slippery surfaces or your needs to have snow removed by calling our Customer Service Center at +508-831-5500.

 Furniture Moving and Miscellaneous Rigging.

 Furniture moving will be done as time permits.
 Requests should be made through the work order system (please see Accessing SchoolDude).

 For rigging or moving requiring specialized equipment or skills, Facilities Services will coordinate the hiring of appropriately skilled and insured riggers.
 This work will require reimbursement by the requesting department and is not included in the Facilities Services budget.